Mayukh24/MoviesandSeries/tasks.md

 1. Make the header with :- logo, Movies, TV Shows, A Search Bar
 2. Slider Images
-3. Those boxes with video behind when hovered
+3. Those boxes with video behind when hovered (https://youtu.be/R_OERlafbmw   2:43 hrs)
 4. Popular Movies
 5. Popular Shows
 6. When hovered over shows name and little overview